 As well as societal stigma people can experience self-stigma.
 This is due to negative beliefs about mental health and the self that have been learned and internalised.
-This form of stigma can be very detrimental and lead to people having negative self-concepts which undermine their recovery.
+This form of stigma can be detrimental and lead to people having negative self-concepts which may undermine their recovery.

 Around nine out of ten people with mental health issues say that stigma and discrimination have a negative effect on their lives.
-Research shows that people with mental health issues can really struggle with areas such as employment, relationships, housing and inclusion in mainstream community activities, and that this is largely due to stigma and discrimination.
+Research shows that people with mental health issues can struggle with areas such as employment, relationships, housing and inclusion in mainstream community activities, and that this is largely due to stigma and discrimination.